Posted In Visitors | 4th December 2023

-Applications for the 2023 Seasonal Volunteers [March –August] are now closed.
+Applications for the 2024 Seasonal Volunteers [March –August] are now OPEN.

 This very popular programme recruits once per year to support peak visitation months.
 Volunteers in Dublin Zoo are part of the Discovery & Learning Department whose work could not be achieved without the support and commitment of its dedicated team of volunteers.